pkd25395/ECE_143_project/README.md

 ## How to run code
 **There are two methods to run this code:**
 #### Run with Jupiter Notebook
+1. Ensure all required third party modules (listed below) are installed.
-1. Open and run `project_plots.ipynb`.
+2. Open and run `project_plots.ipynb`.
-2. Follow the markdown notes, install requirements (listed below) and run the code cell-by-cell.
+3. Follow the markdown notes, install requirements (listed below) and run the code cell-by-cell.
-3. Plots and Figures will be generated as used in presentation.
+4. Plots and Figures will be generated as used in presentation.
 #### Run from Source Code Scripts
 1. Ensure all required third party modules (listed below) are installed.
 2. Ensure all files located in *Source Code* folder are kept in the same directory (including job data csv files) as outlined above.